-- the victim
+- · the victim

 - whether there may have been other victims

 - the alleged perpetrator(s)

 - all the other children (and, if appropriate, staff) at the School, and especially any actions that are appropriate to protect them from the alleged perpetrator(s), or from future harms

-Risk assessments will be recorded and kept under review.
+Risk assessments will be recorded (written or electronic) and kept under review.
 In relation to a report of sexual violence or sexual harassment, the DSL (and indeed all staff) will reassure any victim that they are being taken seriously and that they will be supported and kept safe.
-The victim will never be made to feel ashamed for making a report, nor will they be given the impression that they are creating a problem by reporting sexual violence or sexual harassment; nor will a victim ever be made to feel ashamed for making a report or have their experience minimised.
+The victim will never be made to feel ashamed for making a report nor will they be given the impression that they are creating a problem by reporting sexual violence or sexual harassment; nor would a victim ever be made to feel ashamed for making a report or have their experience minimised.
+The School will explain to the child in a way that avoids alarming or distressing them that the law is in place to protect children rather than to criminalise them.
 The School will consider the age and the developmental stage of the victim, the nature of the allegations and the potential risk of further abuse.
 The School acknowledges that, by the very nature of sexual violence and sexual harassment, a power imbalance is likely to have been created between the victim and alleged perpetrator(s).
-The DSL will consider the risks posed to pupils and put adequate measures in place to protect them and keep them safe and to ensure their educational attainment is not adversely affected, as far as is possible.
-This may include careful consideration of the proximity of the victim and alleged perpetrator, and considerations regarding shared classes, sharing School premises (including during any before or after school-based activities), and School transport.
+The DSL will consider the risks posed to pupils and put adequate measures in place to protect them and keep them safe and to ensure their educational attainment is not adversely affected as far as is possible.
+This may include careful consideration of the proximity of the victim and alleged perpetrator and considerations regarding shared classes, sharing School premises (including during any before or after school-based activities), and School transport.
 The School will also consider the risks posed to the victim from other health needs, including physical, mental and sexual health problems, as well as unwanted pregnancy which may arise as a result of the incident, and will consider recommending additional support.